africacodeacademy-erp2025/sammy/README.md

 4. Open PR with concise description.

 ## License
 No license specified yet.
-Add one (e.g. MIT) before public distribution.

 ## Disclaimer
-Use responsibly.
-Ensure compliance with each platform’s API policies.
+Use responsibly and comply with each platform’s API policies.